 Olympic Gala London – 2012

 To mark the countdown to the London Olympic Games at Royal Albert Hall in 2012 Duchess of Cambridge chose one of her favourite designer Jenny Packham’s Aspen gowns.
 The style combines an emerald lace bodice embellished with Swarovski crystals and a pleated skirt, ribbon waisted with crystal and flower embellishment.
 Duchess carried the matching Jenny Packham Clutch to compliment her look.
-Duchess wore Jimmy Choo Vamp Glitter Platform Sandals and to finish the look dangling diamond earrings.
+Duchess wore Jimmy Choo Vamp Glitter Platform Sandals to finish the look with dangling diamond earrings.
 The look again made a comeback in November 2018 at the Tusk Conservation Awards paired with Queen’s Diamond Chandelier Earrings.

 Diamond Jubilee Boat Procession -2012

-The Duchess of Cambridge who has now become The Princess of Wales chose her go-to label for Boat procession marking Queen Elizabeth’s Diamond Jubilee in 2012.
+The Duchess of Cambridge who has now become The Princess of Wales chose her go-to label for the Boat procession marking Queen Elizabeth’s Diamond Jubilee in 2012.
 Duchess wore Alexander McQueen Red Peplum Pleated Dress.
 The Knee-length dress has full sleeves with a boat neck and pleated frock.
 Kate wore Lock & Co Red Hat.
 The Kiki McDonough Citrine Pear Drop Earrings and L.K.
 Bennett Sledge Pumps completed the sombre yet stylish look.

 Diamond Jubilee Lunch – 2012

-In 2012 for Queen Elizabeth II’s Diamond Jubilee church service Duchess wore the slim-fitting champagne lace Alexander McQueen dress, designed by Sarah Burton with nude empire band.
+In 2012 for Queen Elizabeth II’s Diamond Jubilee church service Duchess wore the slim-fitting champagne lace Alexander McQueen dress, designed by Sarah Burton with a nude empire band.
 The knee-length dress showcased exquisite lace atop an ivory base, long sleeves, a modified boat neckline, and satin ribbon or sash detailing at the waist.
 The look was teamed up with Jane Taylor Champagne Hat.
 The Duchess was in her LK Bennett Sledge pumps and carried Prada’s Pink Satin Logo Box Clutch.

 The Duchess recycled the dress in 2014 for the annual garden party.
 This time Duchess paired the dress with Jane Corbett Hat and pearl earrings with Russell and Bromley 5th Ave Pumps and Russell and Bromley Park Avenue Clutch.